 To ensure that the finder can claim their finder’s fee according to § 978 of the German Civil Code, the losing party’s contact data are passed on to the finder once the rightful owner has reclaimed their missing item and where the finder has registered their interest in a finder’s fee.

 No data are transmitted to countries outside the EU or EEA – or to international organisations – unless these can supply adequate guarantees like the EU standard contract clauses as well as an adequacy decision by the European Commission.
-For example, the following constellations might require a transfer or disclosure of data.

 Your personal data are deleted